Why Plot Convenience is bad

 There are plenty of examples of small, seemingly insignificant events have changed history, but lining up a chain of coincidences to get your plot moving is a recipe for disaster.
-You story will feel contrived.
+Your story will feel contrived.
 As a result of this one flaw, I started questioning everything else that happened in the MS. Like, why would anyone leave such a powerful artifact in a shoebox?
 How could this possibly be the first time the MS had ever needed to sweep the floor in a store that she’s been working in for months?
 Suddenly everything felt false.

 Are your characters making things happen or are they victims of circumstance?

-Unless the theme of your MS is the random chaos of the universe and how it has the power to change history, you are much better off putting your characters in charge of their own fates.
+Unless the theme of your manuscript is the random chaos of the universe and how it has the power to change history, you are much better off putting your characters in charge of their own fates.
 There are plenty of examples that effectively use coincidence as a launching point for a story.
 Jim Butcher uses this theme to begin his Furies of Calderon series.
 He succeeds for three reasons.
 First, he draws attention to it through a mini-preface at the beginning of the prologue.
 Second, he shows Tavi actively making the seemingly insignificant choice, and finally, everything that happens after results from deliberate choice.

 Are solutions magically appearing when your characters need them?

 Coincidence can also destroy your plot if it provides solutions.
 The TV show Sleepy Hollow is notorious for this.
-No matter what the problem is, Crane just happens to have fought one during the revolution, or knows exactly which the book to consult in the massive occult library that no one else in the town seems to know about.
-Never mind that this library was inexplicably assembled in plain sight in a Puritan region during time where having such things could get a person executed for witchcraft.
+No matter what the problem is, Crane just happens to have fought one during the revolution or knows exactly which book to consult in the massive occult library that no one else in the town seems to know about.
+Never mind that this library was inexplicably assembled in plain sight in a Puritan region during a time where having such things could get a person executed for witchcraft.
 Oh, and it somehow survived down to the present day completely intact.